csis225s25/ic3-tc24git/README.md

 **What caused it to stop working?**
-The code stopped working due to java updating, and causing threading and component initialization to be more strict compared to previous versions.
+The code stopped working due to java updating, which caused the raw type of JComboBox which could cause runtime errors.
+Also updates to the UI updates could cause errors.